 Do the workshops have an extra cost?

 Addirional workshops will always be free and open for all members.
 These workshops are optional and will be listed on our events page.

 Do I have to attend to all of them?

 No, but if you can that’s awesome.
 Please don’t feel obliged to do anything you don’t want to do.
 We are very understanding of your course schedule and exam periods.
 However, starting in the second term we will urge all members who wish to participate in the production of the play to give strong reasons for their absence from any of the rehearsals/workshops.

 I don’t feel comfortable with acting or speaking in public.
 Can I still come to the workshops?

 Yes, absolutely.
 We encourage people at all levels to participate.
 If you don’t want to engage in the acting exercises, you can be an active observer of the session (take notes, take pictures, film it, make drawings, etc.).
-We also have two groups this year; one more amateur and the other more serious, so our society is open to all!
+Our society is open to all!

 Are the theatre excursions included in the membership?

 We’ll try to plan all activities in advance, including visiting theatres and going to shows.
 We can apply for funding from the Students’ Union and locate alternative sources of funding (i.e. sponsorship).
 If we don’t get funding for an activity, then the cost of the ticket would be assumed by each attendee.
 These costs will be less than if you were to purchase tickets outside the society because we will be in contact with the organizers and are likely to be eligible for group discounts.